 To date, Maine has not made a distinction in how it handles cases involving single and multi-member LLCs.
 Thus it appears that creditors of SMLLCs in Maine are limited to the charging order remedy as described above.
 However, even when the LLC law states that charging orders are the exclusive remedy, courts in some states have applied a different rule for SMLLCs, particularly in cases where the SMLLC owner has filed for personal bankruptcy.
 It's possible that a court in Maine would do the same; this is an unsettled and evolving area of law.
 It is also possible that in some cases the laws of another state would be applied to a Maine LLC--for example, where a Maine LLC does business or owns property in another state.

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, an LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
+If you are concerned about liability protection from personal creditors, your LLC should have at least two members.
+The second member must be a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 Should You Consider Forming Your LLC in Another State?